Canadian-Sheep-Federation/CSFIntershipAssessment2023/README.md

 E.g. those interested in QA should complete the QA assignment.

 Submissions are accepted via pull request.
 If you are not comfortable creating a pull request / have never done it, feel free to submit to your contact at the CSF via an emailed zip file.

-**I submitted both the AI and software developer projects here on Github.
-I sent the QA answers via email as instructed.**